eumel8/cosignwebhook/README.md

 # Installation with manifest

-As Cluster Admin create a namespace and install the Admission Controller:
+As Cluster Admin, create a namespace and install the Admission Controller:

 ```bash
 kubectl create namespace cosignwebhook